Old Wayne County Building

 It is a masterpiece of marble, mahogany and mosaics, bas reliefs, sculptures and columns.
 It is a stately building that looks as old as the city itself, one of the few survivors of the years before Detroit became the auto capital of the world.

 This beauty of Beaux Arts Classicism was built as the Wayne County Courthouse at a cost of $1.6 million (about $39 million today, when adjusted for inflation).
-With its pink granite base, ornamental 247-foot tower and classic bronze sculptures, the Old Wayne County Building is one of the last survivors of pre-Depression Detroit.
+With its pink granite base, ornamental 247-foot tower and classic bronze sculptures, the Old Wayne County Building is one of the last survivors downtown of early 1900s Detroit.
 Work started in October 1897 and was completed in 1902, but the battle to build it began long before.

 The old Old Wayne County Building